-Sherman's work is currently the subject of a large retrospective exhibition organized by MOCA-Los Angeles and MCA-Chicago that will also travel to numerous European venues.
-One of the most admired and influential artists of her generation, Sherman's work is represented in numerous major museum collections including The Museum of Modern Art in New York which acquired a complete set of her "Untitled Film Stills" in 1996.
+Sherman\'s work is currently the subject of a large retrospective exhibition organized by MOCA-Los Angeles and MCA-Chicago presently traveling to Sydney Australia .
+One of the most admired and influential artists of her generation, Sherman\'s work is represented in numerous major museum collections including The Museum of Modern Art in New York which acquired a complete set of her "Untitled Film Stills" in 1996.
 The recipient of a MacArthur Fellowship in 1995, Sherman lives and works in New York City.

 There were no press items found for this exhibition.

 There were no publications found for this artist.